For children who rely on the meals they receive at school, dinner may not be waiting at home each night.

-Our Kids Cafe ® Afterschool Meals program provides free, healthy meals and snacks to over 2,000 children and teens daily at partner locations, including public recreation centers, residential community centers, and other organizations.
-Menus feature wholesome ingredients such as baked chicken drumsticks, fresh salad, and whole wheat bread.
+To help children get the food they need fuel their bodies and minds, the Kids Afterschool Meals program provides free, healthy meals and snacks to children and teens at partner locations each weekday afternoon, including public recreation centers, residential community centers, and other organizations.
+Menus feature wholesome ingredients like baked chicken, fresh salad, and whole wheat bread.
 This program operates through the federal Child and Adult Care Food Program.

 Click here to support our programs.